jodusaikoushik-hash/superstore-sales-dashboard/README.md

 - Top 10 customers contribute a disproportionate share of revenue

 ---
+## 💡 Business Recommendation

+Discount rates above 40% consistently result in negative profit margins across all regions.
+Immediate action: cap discounts at 20% for Furniture and Office Supplies categories in Texas, Ohio, and Pennsylvania — these three states alone show $50K+ in losses despite strong sales volume.
+---

 ## 🧠 SQL Analysis Covers
 1. Revenue & profit by region